13 Things Experts Wish People Knew About Autism

 New medications might improve social bonds

 There are no medications that can treat autism itself, but some medications can treat symptoms associated with autism.
 Researchers continuously seek new therapies and medications that might help individuals with autism.
 Balovaptan, a drug that was granted “breakthrough therapy” status by the Food and Drug Administration in 2018, is not yet approved but is an example of a drug with potential benefits that researchers are working on.
 The drug may help children with autism bond socially with others by targeting the appropriate receptors in the brain that help people communicate, but again, more research is needed especially since it hasn’t been compared to placebo yet.
-Here are more autism myths people need to stop believing.
+(Here’s what experts want you to know about using CBD for autism.)

 - National Institute of Neurological Disorders and Stroke: "Autism Spectrum Disorder Fact Sheet"